 In 1907, Willett published his thoughts in The Waste of Daylight.
 He wrote, “the sun shines upon the land for several hours each day while we are asleep” and yet there “remains only a brief spell of declining daylight in which to spend the short period of leisure at our disposal.”
 He did mention that energy could be saved (fewer hours to keep the lights on), but his primary desire was to enjoy more time in the sunlight.
 He lobbied Parliament for legislation until his death in 1915—not living to see the law passed.

 Contrary to popular belief, daylight saving time had nothing to do with farmers.
 In fact, farmers deeply opposed daylight saving time.
 Farming tasks are dictated by the sun, not the clock.
 Daylight saving time was very disruptive.
-Farmworkers ended up working less since the cows weren’t ready to be milked an hour earlier and the they still left for dinner at the same time all year round.
+Farmworkers ended up working more since the cows were ready to be milked an hour earlier and the they still left for dinner at the same time all year round.

 The first U.S. law for daylight saving time went into effect in 1918 for the same energy saving reasons as mentioned above.
 Many laws related to daylight saving time have come and gone over the years, but it’s still a very real thing for many of us here in the U.S. to this day.

 - The correct term is “daylight saving time,” not “daylight savings time.”
 Since the word “saving” acts as part of an adjective rather than a verb, the singular “saving” is grammatically correct.